- What is The Flotation Tank?

 Q: Is there anyone who should NOT float?
 A: For your health and safety, you should not float if you have any of the following conditions:

-- Have colored or permed your hair within the past two weeks, or use wax products on dreadlocks at anytime.
+- Have colored or permed your hair within the past two weeks, or used wax or oil-based hair products.
 This precaution is for both you and our water quality and filtration system.

 - Infectious skin or respiratory disorders, including active cold sores.